alam-ora/oracle-pgx/create-graph/content.md

 In this lab you will use PGX to create a property graph representation of the relational dataset (analytics-only use case).

+Estimated Lab Time : 20 minutes

+### Objectives

+- Create the property graph using the Graph Server JShell client

 ## **STEP 1**: Create an Authentication Token for Graph Server

 1. Start a new SSH session using your private key **labkey**, **{VM IP Address}**, and **opc** user.